aslu778/making-journal/journal-pages/week-03.md

 ## AI Usage Statement

 *Document any use of AI tools under an AI Usage Statement heading.
 Explain which tools you used and describe how you used them.
 Reference any AI-generated content (see [QuickCite](https://auckland.libguides.com/referencing-generative-ai-tools) for guidance).*

+how would you use the internet to find the weather, definition of a word.. we are using a browser

+we just want data itself, how to get it? - command line

+Its been hard to get my head wraped around how the code works